JJNod88/jjn-pp2-tbc/README.md

 * When 3 rounds won is reached, it is not resetting both scores to 0.
     * Fix: I was only updating the rounds won inner HTML individually, so when user or comp reached 3, it was only resetting its own score.
 When i included both in each of the if else, it worked and reset both 'Rounds won' incriments.

+### Unfixed Bugs

+* The audio sound works on all devices minus Apples Safari.
+The first click on loading makes a sound, however every click following this is muted.

 </details>